 Some parcels may have site improvements such as paving or fencing.
 Typical market value is calculated by adding the depreciated replacement cost of the improvements to the estimated value of land.
-For more information please refer to the City of Edmonton's Non-Residential Properties Cost Methodology Guide found on the City website, www.edmonton.ca, under "Home & Neighbourhood > Assessment of Properties > Reference Materials > 2023 Cost
+For more information please refer to the City of Edmonton's Non-Residential Properties Cost Methodology found on the City website, www.edmonton.ca, under "Home & Neighbourhood > Assessment of Properties > Reference Materials > 2025 Cost.

 Fencing: A commercial land property may be improved with fencing.
-Fencing on commercial land properties was valued using the Marshall & Swift Costing Manual.
+Fencing on commercial land properties is valued using the Marshall & Swift Costing Manual.

 Pavement: A commercial land property may be improved with hard surfacing, such as asphalt.
-Pavement on commercial land properties was valued using the Marshall & Swift Costing Manual.
+Pavement on commerciall land properties is valued using the Marshall & Swift Costing Manual.